VUIIS/vuiis-cci-info/faq.md

 ### Setting up a new XNAT account

-1. Navigate to the XNAT entry page at https://bug.xnat.vanderbilt.edu/bugzilla/
+1. Navigate to the XNAT entry page at https://xnat.vanderbilt.edu/xnat
 2. Click “Register” to request a new account.
 Choose your username and a *unique* password.
-This is separate from VU/VUMC systems so do not re-use your VU/VUMC passwords.
+This is separate from VU/VUMC systems, so do not re-use your VU/VUMC passwords.
 VU/VUMC members should provide their vanderbilt.edu or vumc.org email address.
-3. You will receive an email from vuiis.cci@gmail.com asking you to verify your email address.
+3. You will receive an email from vuiiscci-admin@vanderbilt.edu asking you to verify your email address.
 4. After email verification, your account request will be reviewed manually, usually within a day or two.
 You (or your PI) will receive an email requesting confirmation of your access.
-5. You will receive a welcome email from vuiis.cci@gmail.com.
-At this point you must log in at https://xnat4.vandyxnat.org/xnat/ to activate your account.
+5. You will receive a welcome email from vuiiscci-admin@vanderbilt.edu.
+At this point you must log in at https://xnat.vanderbilt.edu/xnat/ to activate your account.
 6. Once you have logged in, project owners will be able to grant you access to specific projects as desired.
 If you are a project owner (e.g. VU/VUMC PIs), you can navigate to your project’s “Access” tab to manage this.

 ### Some scan data are missing